top of page

 Wolverine Adamantium Rage Genesis

-Wolverine: Adamantium Rage for Sega Genesis
+Wolverine: Adamantium Rage on Sega Genesis

 Release: 1994